neutron-org/neutron-dao/contracts/dao/pre-propose/cwd-pre-propose-single-overrule/README.md

 1. Restricts the creation of something other than overrule proposals
 2. Provides the interface for simple overrule proposal creation

-Essentially, this pre-proposal module just a wrapper to for a proper proposal message.
+Essentially, this pre-proposal module just a wrapper for a proper proposal message.

 Warning: no deposits allowed since deposits make no sense in context of overrule proposals.